-Tropical Storm Eta expected to rapidly intensify over the next 24 hours and bring catastrophic conditions to Central America
+Hurricane Eta expected to rapidly intensify over the next 18 hours and bring catastrophic conditions to Central America

-Sustained winds from Eta are 70 mph, just 4 mph shy of a Category 1 hurricane.
-The storm is moving west towards Central America at 13 mph, according to a Sunday night update from the NHC, and is forecast to make landfall in Nicaragua as a possible Category 3 hurricane late Monday night into Tuesday morning.
+Sustained winds from Eta grew to 75 mph early Monday morning.
+The storm is moving west towards Central America at 12 mph, according to an updated advisory from the NHC issued early Monday.
+Eta is forecast to make landfall in Nicaragua late Monday into Tuesday as a possible Category 2 hurricane, with winds around 100 mph.

+A hurricane warning is now in effect from the Honduras and Nicaragua border to Sandy Bay Sirpi, Nicaragua NHC said.

 Heavy rain will result in "catastrophic, life threatening flash flooding," as well as landslides, dangerous storm surge and damaging wings, according to the NHC.

-Eta's center is expected to approach the northeastern coast of Nicaragua Monday afternoon, and make landfall early Tuesday with winds of up to 115 mph before moving inland over northern Nicaragua through early Wednesday, according to NHC.
+Eta's center is expected to approach the northeastern coast of Nicaragua Monday afternoon, and make landfall early Tuesday before moving inland over northern Nicaragua through early Wednesday, according to NHC.

 "Eta is forecast to be a major hurricane when landfall occurs by early Tuesday," NHC said.